BACK TO HOME PAGE BACK TO SITE MAP CONTACT DAVID

 Ken Dodd

 The most amazing act in the business and still at it after so many years with legendary shows all over the UK.
-His stage act often lasts for two to three hours of nonstop comedy and songs etc. Quite an eccentric character on and offstage but one of the funniest acts you could wish for.
+His stage act often lasts for 3/4 hours of nonstop comedy and songs etc. Quite an eccentric character on and offstage but one of the funniest acts you could wish for.

 photograph courtesy Thames Television